Analysis of Poem "Insensibility" by Wilfred Owen

-This poem has no obvious full rhyme scheme and no clear foundation of meter (metre in UK), but there is a mix of iambic pentameter now and again, as if a distant echo of the steady marching rhythm of the men as they go to or from the battlefield.
+This poem has no obvious full rhyme scheme and no clear foundation of metre (meter in American English), but there is a mix of iambic pentameter now and again, as if a distant echo of the steady marching rhythm of the men as they go to or from the battlefield.

 So is this a free verse poem?
 There are arguments for and against.
 Perhaps the important point to note is that the poet is experimenting with form, lineation, rhythm and rhyme - a quick glance shows that most of the end words in each stanza are para-rhymed, that is they have close vowel and consonant rhymes - for example in the last stanza - immune/mean and shores/shares.

 The six separate stanzas represent the six categories or types of insensibility, although some argue for three categories : the happy, the wise and the cursed.

 Insensibility and Imperfect Rhyme or Pararhyme

 Insensibility is full of imperfect end-rhyme, words that are close to full rhyme but not quite.
 If full rhyme brings a sense of completeness and understanding, imperfect rhyme can achieve the opposite.
 Owen had a liking for pararhyme because it can evoke uncertain feelings and lack of harmony/agreement.

 " II - themselves/solves and shelling/shilling

 " VI - stuns/stones and shores/shares